PetRose/lotus-notes_gtk2.23.3/README.md

-Lotus/IBM Notes is generally only supported on LTS-version of Ubuntu, and since packagenames tends to change over releases typically deb-files like this will typically fail to because of their specific package requirements.
+Lotus/IBM Notes is generally only supported on LTS-version of Ubuntu, and since packagenames tends to change over releases typically deb-files like this will typically fail to install because of their specific package requirements.

 Cases are that the thing will work just fine, no matter what name the CUPS printing system package is called.